NapthaAI/http-oauth-mcp-server/README.md

 At [Naptha AI](https://naptha.ai), we really wanted to build an OAuth-authorized MCP server on the streamable HTTP transport, and couldn't find any reference implementations, so we decided to build one ourselves!

+## Dependencies
+[Bun](https://bun.sh), a fast all-in-one JavaScript runtime, is the recommended runtime and package manager for this repository.
+Limited compatibility testing has been done with `npm` + `tsc`.

 ## Overview
 This repository provides the following:
 1. An MCP server, which you can easily replace with your own